-We discussed the principle of frozen stabilisation using examples of specific neural network models, and a salient feature of these models was the binary $\pmb{\sigma}$ variable that momentarily slowed down a part of the system depending on the instantaneous system state.
+We discussed the principle of FS using examples of specific neural network models, and a salient feature of these models was the binary $\pmb{\sigma}$ variable that spontaneously freezes a part of the system depending on the instantaneous system state.
 One natural question that arises is whether frozen stabilisation can be implemented without the binary $\pmb{\sigma}$?
-If we consider a more general class of dynamical systems specified by $\partial_t \mathbf{h}(t) = F[ G(\mathbf{h}) ]$, where $F$ is a function acts element-wise, and has some regions of its domain where $F(x)=0$ (e.g. $F=\max(0,x)$) then units for which $G(h_i)$ fall in those regions will be momentarily frozen and one can in principle achieve frozen stabilisation depending on the form of $G(\cdot)$.
-More generally, the discussion of frozen stabilisation through the lens of the Jacobian spectrum suggests a larger family of dynamical systems could yield the form of the spectrum required to exhibit frozen stabilisation.
-We leave characterising fully, the classes of systems in which this principle can be implemented for future work.
-Another aspect that needs further investigation is the geometric properties of the memory manifold.
-The global geometry of the manifold is strongly shaped by the interactions in $J^z$, and in the current examples we have discussed random/unstructured matrices and the manifolds that result.
-One could potentially imagine learning rules that might shape $J^z$ to yield certain target geometries.
+If we consider a more general class of dynamical systems specified by $\partial_t \mathbf{h}(t) = F[ G(\mathbf{h}) ]$, where $F$ is a function acts element-wise, and has some regions of its domain where $F(x)=0$, then units for which $G(h_i)$ fall in those regions will be momentarily frozen, and we can express the dynamics {\it equivalently} using gates as discussed in Sec. \ref{sec:frozen-stab-principle}.
+For instance, when $F= \textrm{ReLU}(x) \equiv \max(0,x)$, we can express the dynamics using gates since ${\rm ReLU}(x) = \sigma(x) x$, where $\sigma(x)$ is the gate/step function.
+The key requirement seems to be the ``threshold'' behaviour of $F$ which makes it inactive over certain regions of its domain.
+This can, potentially, be implemented in neurons with hysteresis \cite{koulakov2002model,goldman2003robust}.
+A perfectly step-like gate is also not strictly necessary.
+The really crucial ingredient which step-like gates readily provide is a clear separation of timescales which is produced dynamically via state-dependent time constants.